-Hundreds of years ago, within the four walls of the ivory tower of the university of Cambridge, Isaac Newton took the world by storm with his profound yet but simple third law of motion-For every action, there must be a reaction.
+Hundreds of years ago, within the four walls of the ivory tower of the University of Cambridge, Isaac Newton took the world by storm with his profound yet but simple third law of motion-For every action, there must be a reaction.
 The relevance is not only to science but to life.
 We must admit that long before Newton’s scholastic articulation of this principle, everyday life has run on it.
 The evidence abounds everywhere.
 You press buttons on your TV remote, keys on your computers, touch-button on your phones and you wait for corresponding reactions or responses on display.
 It is just the way things work.
 Why complain about the outputs, when you can make desired changes to input?

 Basically, among so many disparities between how God related with man before and after Jesus, one difference actually stands out.
-The law of Moses wanted men to ’act’ on what God wanted, but Christ only wanted men to ‘’react’’ to what he did .
+The law of Moses wanted men to ’act’ on what God wanted, but Christ only wanted men to ‘’react’’ to what he did.
 The law asked men to do, but grace asked men to respond.
-Inability of us to perceive the new covenant in the blood of Jesus in this understanding is what is responsible for the joyless and defeatist Christianity that has become so prevalent.
+The inability of us to perceive the new covenant in the blood of Jesus in this understanding is what is responsible for the joyless and defeatist Christianity that has become so prevalent.
 Even the unbelievers are not interested in such poor representation of what Christ died for.

-Christ The Actor, Church The Reactor
+Christ The Actor, Church The Reactor.

-According to Ephesians 5:25, the relationship of Christ Jesus to His church, was simply compared to that of a man and his wife.
+According to Ephesians 5:25, the relationship of Christ Jesus to His church was simply compared to that of a man and his wife.
 You don’t really need to be an expert in marital affairs to know that women by nature are predominantly reactive.
 Women, by design, naturally receive and respond.
 This is obvious in their sexuality, emotions and behaviours.
 A very slight change in a man’s disposition can create a magnified or exaggerated reaction from his wife.
 Men have often wondered why their wives have been overly sensitive to just minor issues.
 On the other hand, men are very poor at responses or reactions.
 Men were built to act.
 A woman does a new hairstyle, changes something about her make up, makes changes to how she dresses, goes at length to do something different and expects to evoke the right response from her husband.
 Imagine the frustration when she is not getting the right reaction.
-The pattern of operation of Christ and the church is clearly seen in the make up of a man and his wife.
+The pattern of operation of Christ and the church is clearly seen in the makeup of a man and his wife.
 Men are actors, women are reactors or responders.
 A man can easily set the tempo of his home by taking active steps in love, the more his wife sees it, the more she falls for him.
 Of course, we are not to be bothered by the unnatural exceptions in the children of disobedience who practice lawlessness and acts of sexual perversion by distorting these roles.

 Old Covenant Says Act, New Covenant Says React